Step 1 – Getting started

 Ask yourselves the following questions:

-It can be a useful exercise to review the roles of your current board members, especially if one person is taking on a lot of the work and other people would like to take on more responsibility.
+It can be a useful exercise to review the roles of your current board members, especially if one person is taking on a lot of the work and others would like to take on more responsibility.

 As a board member of a sports organisation, you may carry out several ‘roles’– you may volunteer to do things for the organisation involved in the sport, you may also be involved in the delivery of the sporting activity in addition to your board member responsibilities.